Start your studies with an Apple iPad, the Future Facing Learning toolkit, a keyboard case and up to £300 of learning resources.

 We give an Apple iPad to our Year 0 and Year 1 full-time undergraduate students on campus to use within the learning environment (eligibility criteria above).

 Deploying a single device means that we have consistency with the devices we use in the learning environment.
 It also means that the University can provide technical support for their everyday use.

-It is worth noting that you keep your iPad once you have graduated.
+It is worth noting that you will be gifted your iPad once you have completed your studies.

 If you are a part-time student in classes alongside full-time students, you are eligible to borrow an iPad and keyboard on a semester-by-semester basis throughout your studies with us.
 This gives you access to the same device and toolkit as a full-time student throughout your time here.

 The iPad is enhanced by Teesside University’s Future Facing Learning toolkit – a collection of software apps available on each iPad.
 The toolkit is used inside and outside the classroom to support you in preparing for professional life.

 Microsoft Office 365 is at the heart of the toolkit – particularly Microsoft Teams which is a collaborative working space that allows you to develop skills that will benefit your career – teamwork, project management, digital literacy.

 Some of the apps, such as Socrative and Padlet, are specifically designed to help you actively engage in the learning experience, allowing you to provide feedback and ask questions in an online environment.

 You also have access to the MyTU, the Teesside University student portal which provides vital information on your studies – email, calendar, campus map, PC finder, library loans, print credit – and our virtual learning environment, Blackboard for your course materials.
 All of the apps within the toolkit can also be used on other devices both on and off campus.

 As part of the Teesside University offer, you receive £100 credit at the start of each academic year to spend on key course texts through the John Smith's online bookshop.
 You will be able to access this credit through your University email account after you have enrolled.